saldivar77/application/Creating-a-package.md

       end
     end

-10. Now create a pull request for your packagename.rb and your done.
+10. Now create a pull request for your packagename.rb and you are done.